The Platform (film): Plot

-Goreng wakes in a concrete cell marked with the number 48.
-His cellmate, Trimagasi, explains that they are in a "Vertical Self-Management Center" aka "The Pit", a tower-style facility in which food is delivered via a platform that travels from the top-down, halting for a fixed period on each floor.
-People on lower levels can eat only what those above leave and are subjected to extreme heat or cold if they keep the food.
-People are randomly reassigned to a new level each month.
-Each resident is allowed to bring one item in, Goreng choosing a copy of Don Quixote, and Trimagasi a self-sharpening knife.
-Trimagasi reveals that when assigned to level 132, he and his former cellmate cannibalized a resident who had fallen down the shaft.
-One day, a bloodied woman named Miharu rides down on the platform.
-Trimagasi explains that she descends the pit every month searching for her child.
+A man named Goreng awakens in a cell numbered 48.
+His cellmate Trimagasi explains that they are in a tower-style holding facility.
+Once per day, food arrives on "the platform" that lowers from level 0, stopping for two minutes on each level.
+Prisoners can only eat while the platform is stopped on their level, and are subjected to fatal temperatures if they keep any food.
+Prisoners are randomly reassigned to a new level each month.
+Trimagasi reveals that when assigned to level 132, he and his former cellmate cannibalized someone.
+One day, a woman named Miharu rides down the platform, whom Trimagasi explains regularly descends the pit to search for her child.
+Goreng explains that he volunteered to spend six months in the facility in exchange for a diploma, while Trimagasi confides that he is serving a year-long sentence for manslaughter.

-It is revealed that Goreng volunteered to spend six months in the facility in exchange for a diploma, while Trimagasi is serving a year-long sentence for manslaughter.
-Over the first month, they become friends, but on the day of the room shuffle, Goreng wakes up tied to his bed.
-They have been reassigned to level 171, where the platform is expected to be empty of food when it arrives.
-Trimagasi explains that he plans to cut strips of Goreng's flesh to sustain them both.
-On the eighth day, Trimagasi begins to do so but is attacked by Miharu as she comes down the platform.
-She frees Goreng and he kills Trimagasi.
-Miharu nurses Goreng and feeds him Trimagasi's flesh, but leaves soon after.
-On the night before the shuffle, Goreng is haunted by hallucinations of Trimagasi, who explains that they are now one and the same.
+The following month, they are reassigned to level 171.
+Trimagasi ties up Goreng and explains his plans to feed himself using Goreng's flesh.
+When he begins cutting into Goreng's leg, Miharu arrives, attacks Trimagasi, and frees Goreng, who kills Trimagasi.
+Encouraged by Miharu, Goreng eats Trimagasi's flesh and subsequently becomes haunted by hallucinations of Trimagasi.

-In the third month, Goreng awakes on level 33 with a woman named Imoguiri, and her dog.
-Goreng recognizes her as the Administration official who had interviewed him before sending him down.
-She says that she was unaware of the horrible conditions and volunteered to enter when diagnosed with terminal cancer.
-Imoguiri rations her food and attempts to convince the men on level 34 to do so but is rebuffed.
-Two weeks pass and Goreng's threat to defecate on the food convinces them.
-The two argue over their methods of persuasion.
-One day, Miharu arrives injured, and Goreng and Imoguiri nurse her back to health.
-The next morning Imoguiri is distraught to find that Miharu has killed and eaten her dog.
-As Miharu leaves on the platform, Goreng mentions Miharu's search for her child to Imoguiri, who despondently informs him that there are no children in the tower and Miharu registered alone.
-He also learns from her that there are 200 levels in total.
-Goreng awakens the following month on level 202 to find that Imoguiri has hanged herself.
-Goreng eats her flesh to survive while plagued with hallucinations of his former cellmates.
+The next month, Goreng wakes on level 33 with a woman named Imoguiri and her dog, Ramesses II.
+Imoguiri was the administration official who interviewed Goreng before sending him to the pit, having admitted herself after being diagnosed with terminal cancer.
+Imoguiri only eats every other day, letting Ramesses II eat on the days that she does not, and tries unsuccessfully to convince the pair below them to ration their food.
+One day, Miharu arrives injured.
+Goreng and Imoguiri nurse her back to health.
+That night, Goreng breaks up a fight between Miharu and Imoguiri to then discover that Miharu has killed Ramesses II.
+After Miharu leaves, Goreng mentions her child to Imoguiri, who says there are no children in the pit and Miharu came alone.
+The following morning, Goreng wakes to find that they have been reassigned to level 202 and that Imoguiri has hanged herself.
+He consumes her flesh, plagued with hallucinations of his former cellmates.